hapax/hapax.github.io/assets/simple-qm.md

 in the beam won't have $\theta = \theta_P$, and if the polariser is classical, will be blocked.
 You can perform a simple experiment to see what happens.

+It's not too hard to account for this when we remember that, with a single slit at angle $\theta_P$, half the photons went through (and picked up polarisation $\theta_P$) and the other half were absorbed by the filter.
+It seems that, instead of being absorbed, the photons are now getting spat out with the second polarisation $\theta_P + 90^\circ$.
+And the same thing is true if we think about things from the perspective of the second filter, so this interpretation is consistent!

+Once again, we can do better
+Recall that if we place the angle $\theta$ on the unit circle, the $x$ and $y$ coordinates are

+$$
+x = \cos\theta, \quad y = \sin \theta.
+$$

+It looks like every photon that comes along is getting polarised into one of the two directions, with half assigned to the first polarisation and half to the second.

+Now introduce a second, ordinary polariser, align it with the first of the crossed slits, and measure the intensity $I_1$.
+We can similarly measure the intensity $I_2$ when the polariser is aligned with the second of the crossed slits.
+Each of these intensities is precisely half the original intensity:

+$$
+I' = I = 2I_1 = 2I_2.
+$$